Henry Burton (South African politician)

-The Right Honourable Henry Burton, KC, PC (2 June 1866 – 25 December 1935) was a South African lawyer and politician.
+Henry Burton, PC, KC (2 June 1866 – 25 December 1935) was a South African lawyer and politician who held several senior ministerial posts in the Cape Colony and in the Union of South Africa.
+A liberal, he was known as a strong defender of the non-racial Cape Qualified Franchise.

-Biography
+Background

 Born in Cape Town, Cape Colony in 1866, Henry Burton was the eldest son of Henry Burton, civil commissioner and resident magistrate.
 His great-uncle was the judge Sir William Burton.
 He claimed to be related to Robert Burton, author of The Anatomy of Melancholy.

 Burton was educated at St Andrew's College, Grahamstown and the University of the Cape of Good Hope, before being called to the Bar by the Cape Colony Supreme Court in 1892.
 Burton practiced in Kimberley and became known for his defence of the Cape Colony's black population.
 Sol Plaatje, a founder of the African National Congress, wrote that Burton was "a negrophilist and did a lot for us while I was in Kimberly."